Debbie Kruger

 "There will have to be a TV special made of this!" declared Barry Chapman at the end of the concert.
 "Now let's get the hell out of here!!"
 He, the 2SM jocks and all the stars of the concert cruised around the harbour on a boat and partied into the wee small hours.

 The rest of us picked ourselves up, and went back to our lives, our HSC exams, whatever.
-The TV special must have gone to air, because I have a promo to prove it.
+The TV special obviously went to air, because I have a Concert of the Decade TV special promo to prove it.

 Song list on Concert of the Decade album

-And at least in the intervening 29 years I was able to re-live some of the better moments of the concert on The Concert of the Decade album for posterity.
+And at least in those long intervening 29 years before I had the footage, I was able to re-live some of the better moments of the concert on The Concert of the Decade album for posterity.

 Concert of the Decade album cover